In this article

 We do not support Windows' Server OS or shared desktop environments of any kind with our Roaming Client.
 We recommend utilizing DNS Forwarding for the network to keep it protected.

-Client support on Azure/O365/Cloud VMs
+Windows agent support on AWS WorkSpaces/Azure/Cloud VMs

 Only the Windows 10 OS (final version rollout update) 22H2 release would support Roaming Clients on Cloud VMs.
 The Windows 11 OS supports the Roaming Clients already, as it is originally included in the 22H2 update.